MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 - Configure Dynamics 365 bot, see [Configure Dynamics 365 bot](configure-dynamics-365-bot.md).

-## Introduction to administer Sales Insights application
+## Administer Sales Insights application

 The **Sales Insights** application assists the sales managers and sellers in your organization to get an overview of the conversation with customers.
 The **Sales Insights** application helps: